paulin-crtn/ans-saa/README.md

 # 🪣 Simple Storage Service

-An object is identified by its `Key`.
+- An object is identified by its `Key`
+- Default limit of S3 buckets in an AWS account is `100`
+- No limit for number of objects in a bucket

 ## 👮‍♂️ Security & Policies